kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_MT-DETR.md

 ### Pending

+- How to generate KITTI style easy, moderate, and hard categories? (take reference from HRFuser)
+- Read the MT-DETR paper again
 - HOW TO GET groundtruth data?
 - [Learn] from MMDetection on how to print all AP and AR metrics while training on validation set
 - Divide images into Easy, moderate and Hard categories to match with HRFuser results